The following Argument has been submitted for the Viewpoint above.

 wb_incandescent

-Life expectancy in the U.S. is less than other rich countries
+Life expectancy in the U.S. is lower than in other wealthy countries with universal health insurance

-The U.S. has a lower life expectancy compared to other wealthy countries.
+The U.S. has a lower life expectancy compared to other wealthy countries that offer universal health insurance.
 It stands out as a clear outlier on the "Life Expectancy vs. Health Expenditure per Capita" curve, as illustrated in the image below.
-While an unhealthy lifestyle contributes to this, data also indicates that the lack of health insurance among Americans at lower incomes plays a role.
+While an unhealthy lifestyle do contribute to this outcome, data also indicates that the lack of health insurance among Americans at lower incomes plays a role.
+Therefore, the issue cannot be attributed solely to lifestyle factors.

 {{story_help_text}}